vlang/v/vlib/regex/README.md

 It is simpler to explain it with an example:

 Suppose you have `abccc ddeef` as a source string, that you want to parse with a regex.
-The following table show the query strings and the result of parsing source string.
+The following table shows the query strings and the result of parsing source string.

 | query string | result      |